-ODESSA, Texas — Court documents are revealing new details that give a look at what Jaylin Schawz's life was life before she was allegedly murdered by the couple that had legally adopted her.
+ODESSA, Texas — Court documents are revealing new details that give a look at what Jaylin Schwarz's life was like before she was allegedly murdered by the couple that had legally adopted her.

 Those court documents spell out the last 3 years of Jaylin's tragic story.

 In April of 2017, her biological mother Alysha Anderton gave up her parental rights.
 Jaylin was just 5 years old at the time.

 Ashley and Daniel Schwarz were no strangers to Anderton, Ashley is Anderton's step-sister.

 In the eyes of the system, and Anderton at the time, it was in the best interest of Jaylin and her future.

 The arrangement that the group came to in mediation would allow Anderton to keep contact with Jaylin, and included visitation rights.

 It seemed like a solution had been found, but behind closed doors, Jaylin's new home was anything but happy.